 I’ve shot Remington 1911s before.
-But those guns were more than 60-years-old.
+But those handguns were more than 60 years old.
 So I was interested to see if Remington could carry on some of the glory of those old guns from WWII with their new Commander-sized 1911 carry gun.

 I prefer the full-length of the flat mainspring housing running all the way down to the end of the grip.
 That gives me just enough real estate to put my entire hand on the gun, but no more.

 The Remington R1’s grip is well made, especially at this price point.
 There’s full checkering on the front and back strap.
 The checkered bump of the safety blends in with the mainspring housing.
 Combined with simple checkered walnut grips, I had great control of the Commander-sized .45ACP.

 The R1’s ambidextrous safety snaps on and off quickly.
 The magazine release is well textured and quick to respond.
 The R1 maintains the tradition of a well-done bushing-to-barrel fit and a short GI-style guide rod.

 There are no forward cocking serrations, and the script is kept fairly minimal on both sides of the slide.
 The R1’s ejection port is lowered and flared, thankfully standard on just about every modern 1911.
 The Remington’s trigger well is beveled, but only slightly.

 The R1’s curved and textured aluminum trigger is good, but no more.
 It has very little pre-travel, breaking with a small amount of grit at 4 pounds, right in line with the 3.5- to 5-pound range listed on the Remington site.

 The question is, why is there a 1.5-pound variation?
 Half a pound, I get.
 I usually can’t feel the difference between 2.5- and three-pound triggers.
 But a pound a half on a 3.5- to 5-pound trigger is more than I’ve seen from any of the other 1911s I’ve reviewed.
 Perhaps that’s a misprint on the site.